Welcome to Norway

 Another optional excursion takes you to the working Lindesnes Lighthouse, which marks Norway’s southernmost point.
 See the beacon that has been guiding seafarers to safety on dark nights since the early 20th century and learn about the site’s long history, which goes all the way back to 1656.

 Back on the ship, we’ll end our cruise on a high note with a farewell dinner.
-Take this chance to swap stories and show photos to your fellow travellers one last time.
+Take this chance to swap stories and show photos to your fellow travelers one last time.

-You’ve sailed on The North Cape Express, exploring Norway’s coastal cities and villages all the way to the top of the European continent.
-During the journey, you’ll have experienced Norway’s varied climate, seen majestic mountains and fjords, and maybe gazed up in awe at the Northern Lights once or several times.
+This marks the end of your trip on the North Cape Express, exploring Norway’s coastal cities and villages all the way to the top of the European continent.
+During the journey, you’ll have experienced Norway’s varied climate, seen majestic mountains and fjords, and maybe gazed up in awe at the Northern Lights.

-We hope you’ll cherish each of the memories of The North Cape Express that you’ll take home with you.
-Come sail with us again soon on another iconic voyage of our spectacular home: the Norwegian coast.
+We hope that you’ll cherish each of the memories that you take home from your voyage on the North Cape Express.
+Sail with us again soon on another iconic cruise through our spectacular home: the Norwegian coast.